Last updated on June 5th, 2020 at 12:06 pm

 You can find this dish in the Philippines.
 Noodles mixed with vegetables and chicken.
 It’s served for breakfast and usually served at parties, too.
 Prices are from $0.5-1.

 Bulalo is a yummy soup that is perfect for rainy days.
 It’s made with beef, vegetables, and beef broth.
-Typical Filipino dish from Tagaytay!
+Typical traditional Filipino food this dish from Tagaytay!

 9. Arroz Caldo